ryan11yuan/FittyBird/README.md

-# FitByFlapping
+# FittyBird

-FitByFlapping is a fun spin on flappy bird to help meet your fitness goals!
+FittyBird is a fun spin on flappy bird to help meet your fitness goals!
 Everytime the player does a jumping jack, the flappy bird jumps as well.

 Game demos: